quaker29/odin_recipes/README.md

 This is my first practice project using terminal commands and HTML to create a mock recipe website.

+Update: I have some CSS as well.